 1) The upper river, which is 17 miles long, is where the majority of your fly fishing and trout fishing is done.

 2) The lower river is where most of the fishing for king salmon is done.
+There is also great sockeye fishing and silver fishing.
 The lower river consists of the last 21 miles of the Kenai.

 3) And the middle river is a good combination of the two.
 In those 19 miles you will find great trout fishing, great fly fishing, great banks for catching reds, and some stand out silver fishing holes.